North Central Washington

 General Ecology Topics

-Wetland Guidebook - An outdoor exercise book for K-12 teachers, by Trust for Habitat Conservation, 1997.
+Wetland K-12 Education Guidebook - An outdoor exercise book for K-12 teachers, by Trust for Habitat Conservation, 1997.

 Classification of Vascular Plant Communities of The North Cascades Using Discreet Space Boundary Analysis.
 2005.
 Classification of North Cascades Plant Associations, by George Wooten and Peter Morrison.
 Ordination of 1,433 ecology plots distributed throughout the North Cascades were classified into 14 broad sets of plant associations.
 The major axis of variation corresponded to east-west geographic position.
 The secondary axis corresponded to a wet-dry gradient.
 Plant communities of the North Cascades spanned three full species turnovers along the primary east-west gradient.